-Be aware of people asking you to sign petitions, getting you to look down at something they’ve found or getting too close and loitering.
+Be aware of people asking you to sign petitions, getting you to look down at something they’ve found or got too close and loitering.
 Never leave your mobile phone on a café table and if you do put your handbag down make sure it is shut and put a chair leg through a handle.
-Better to keep your handbag close to you and well under your arm, or if you have a backpack make sure people can’t open the zips from behind whilst you are on an escalator or in a train etc. You can get document holders that you can put underneath your coat close to your body and out of sight.
+Better to keep your handbag close to you and well under your arm, or if you have a backpack make sure people can’t open the zips from behind whilst you are on an escalator or on a train etc. You can get document holders that you can put underneath your coat close to your body and out of sight.
 If you are carrying passports and a lot of cash then these might be a good idea.
 That way only practical provisions are accessible from behind.

 Tip #6 Museums take a lot of time so choose wisely!

 Visiting a museum such as the Louvre or Orsay Museum can easily take most of the day.
 Depending on what you want to see (inside museums vs. viewing monuments from outside), this will impact your stay in Paris.
 Unless you are really passionate about paintings and works of art, it might be a better idea to not visit a museum and leave that for another visit.
 It’s really up to you and of course if it’s raining then this might be a good rainy day idea!
-For a good museum for a 1 hour visit we recommend the Orangerie Museum (get your tickets here) found in the Tuileries Gardens near Place de la Concorde.
+For a good museum for a 1-hour visit, we recommend the Orangerie Museum (get your tickets here) found in the Tuileries Gardens near Place de la Concorde.
 It’s my wife’s favourite art museum as she’s not a big fan of huge museums and this one has some lovely pieces of art including Monet and you can easily be in and out in an hour!

 Tip #7 Be aware of French eating times

-Good more authentic restaurants will generally serve 12pm to 2pm so if you’re a late starter don’t have a big breakfast!
-Of course you’ll always find a tourist restaurant open all day but the better ones respect lunchtime.
-You can also eat a better priced menu at lunchtime which is often exactly the same just cheaper than if you ate there in the evening.
-Restaurants in the evening don’t start serving till 7pm or 7.30pm and usually have two sittings.
-One of the nicest things to do is have afternoon tea around 4pm or stop off for a cocktail around 6pm for happy hour before heading out to eat.
+Good more authentic restaurants will generally serve 12 pm to 2 pm so if you’re a late starter don’t have a big breakfast!
+Of course, you’ll always find a tourist restaurant open all day but the better ones respect lunchtime.
+You can also eat a better-priced menu at lunchtime which is often exactly the same just cheaper than if you ate there in the evening.
+Restaurants in the evening don’t start serving till 7 pm or 7.30 pm and usually have two sittings.
+One of the nicest things to do is have afternoon tea around 4 pm or stop off for a cocktail around 6 pm for happy hour before heading out to eat.

 Tip #8 Wear comfortable shoes

-You’ll thank us later but high heels aren’t going to work for walking round Paris no matter what you might see in the movies.
+You’ll thank us later but high heels aren’t going to work for walking around Paris no matter what you might see in the movies.
 Comfortable shoes will definitely help you get more out of your time in Paris.
 Get more practical tips about walking in Paris.

 Tip #9 Drink water and stay hydrated

 Take a bottle with you as it’s easy to get dehydrated.
-You’ll find little supermarkets dotted around town or sometimes people selling bottles of iced water to tourists but better to have some on you.
+You’ll find little supermarkets dotted around town or sometimes people selling bottles of iced water to tourists but it better to have some on you.
 Cafés charge through the nose for bottled water but if you are eating there you can ask for “une carafe d’eau, s’il vous plaît” (a jug of water please) if you’re not fussed about it being bottled.

 3 Days in Paris: our suggested itinerary!